Movement for the Return of Constitutional Legitimacy – Libya: Leadership

 Multiple authority figures throughout Libya have publicly championed a return of the 1951 Constitution under the leadership of Mohammed El Senussi.

 In July 2015, multiple members of the Constitutional Drafting Authority (CDA), the body tasked with drafting a constitution, signed a petition demanding the return of the 1951 Constitution and monarchy, arguing this is the only solution to the crisis in Libya.

 That same month, the Mayor of the large Libyan city of Al Baidha publicly released a formal letter proclaiming his support for the 1951 Constitution as a tool to ensure stability and security during a time when so many Libyan citizens were being killed.

 In August 2015, the Federal Bloc asked the House of Representatives to endorse the 1951 Constitution “warning that if this demand is not answered it will delegate parliament members from Cyrenaica to reinstate the constitution within the region and to take the necessary action to achieve this.”

 In a 2014 interview with Al-Hayat, Libyan Minister of Foreign Affairs, Mohamed Abdelaziz, proclaimed that he would “take it upon himself” to call for reinstatement of the monarchy, and furthermore that it was “his right as a citizen first and foremost, before being a minister.”
 He expressed his belief that a return to monarchy would be a “political umbrella” to unite the country: “I am not talking about a king who rules, but about a symbolic figure like in Belgium, Britain and Spain.
 When we talk about royal legitimacy, we mean centrist values, the Senussi movement and the history and loyalty for late King Idris al-Senussi.”

 Social media presence throughout cities

 Groups across cities in Libya referring to themselves as Movements for the Return of Constitutional Legitimacy are well-documented and have gathered a significant following on social media.

 The movement in Libya's capital city of Tripoli has gathered thousands of followers on its Facebook page.
 The movement regularly shares relevant events, articles, press releases, speeches, and other activity advocating for the return of the monarchy and 1951 Constitution.

-Jebel Akhdar’s movement has almost 7,000 active followers, and the movement active the city of Zliten has close to 15,000 social media followers.
-The movement in Zliten recently posted:“The nostalgia for the constitution of the state of independence is not nostalgia for the past, but nostalgia for a homeland that has been stolen.”
+Many social media pages with tens of thousands of followers have been made based on the movement.
+Jebel Akhdar’s movement has almost 7,000 active followers, and the movement active the city of Zliten has over 28,000 social media followers.
+The movement in Zliten recently posted:“The nostalgia for the constitution of the state of independence is not nostalgia for the past, but nostalgia for a homeland that has been stolen.”.